Skip to content

 What NOT to do when your dog cries when your husband leaves?

-- Don’t make departures a big deal – Long emotional goodbyes heighten anxiety.
-Keep it short and calm.
+• Don’t make leaving a big event; keep goodbyes short and calm.

 These steps can help prevent worsening separation anxiety and support your dog’s emotional well-being.